Donor Profile

 Budget

 There is an overall positive appreciation of Ireland’s international development spending among government ministers and members of parliament, as well as the general public.
 Ireland prides itself on its solidarity with the international community.
 As a country that has experienced colonialism, internal conflict, hunger and humanitarian issues, the Irish government sees it as its responsibility to help those now facing similar issues.
-The Taoiseach Leo Varadkar has described Ireland as ‘a small country that dares to think big’.
+Former Taoiseach Leo Varadkar described Ireland as ‘a small country that dares to think big’.
 The CEO of Dochas, an umbrella organization for Irish CSOs, urged Ireland to play a leadership role in the international development space to increase action towards the achievement of the SDGs and to help those furthest behind.

 Many of the strategy documents published by the government of Ireland include a foreword from the President, suggesting a whole of government approach to allocating ODA.